treerachai/selfbot-6/README.md

 us - shows statistics for a pinged user

+gs - shows statistics for current guild

 Using just the prefix then a message will send the message in an embed

+[For other aliases to commands, look into app.js under the command switch, should be pretty obvious]

 # Things to NOT do